Ancestor008/Coca-Cola-Retail-Sales-Performance-Analysis/README.md

 ### **🧭 How to Use Dashboard**

-1. Open the `Retailer Project.xlsx` in Excel (Office 365 or Excel 2019+ recommended).
+1. Download `Retailer Project.xlsx` and open in Excel (Office 365 or Excel 2019+ recommended).
 2. Use slicers to filter by **year (Invoice Date)** and **region**.
 3. Explore KPI visuals to analyse sales trends and profitability.
 4. Compare year-on-year performance and brand contributions interactively.